Browse By Name

 Example HTML code 2:

 This example shows how to tell the client browser that you offer a search plugin from HTML.
-If the search provider is currently installed, it will be selected in the drop down menu of the Instant Search box.
+If the search provider is currently installed, it will be selected search engine.
+Note that the AddSearchProvider method provides similar functionality in JavaScript.

 Code